 Food Habits of the Vole

 Voles eat a wide variety of plants, most frequently grasses and forbs.
 In late summer and fall, they store seeds, tubers, bulbs, and rhizomes.
 They eat bark at times, primarily in fall and winter, and will eat crops, especially when their populations are high.
 Occasional food items include snails, insects, and animal remains.

-General Biology, Reproduction and Behavior of Voles in Virginia
+General Biology, Reproduction and Behavior of Voles in Central Virginia

 Voles are active day and night, year-round.
 They do not hibernate.
 Home range is usually 1/4 acre or less but varies with season, population density, habitat, food supply, and other factors.
 Voles are semifossorial and construct many tunnels and surface runways with numerous burrow entrances.
 A single burrow system may contain several adults and young.